buyco/go-cma-sdk/api/docs/TransportEvent.md

 ### NewTransportEvent

-`func NewTransportEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, eventDateTime time.Time, transportEventTypeCode TransportEventTypeCode, transportCall TransportCall, ) *TransportEvent`
+`func NewTransportEvent(eventCreatedDateTime time.Time, eventType string, eventClassifierCode string, transportEventTypeCode TransportEventTypeCode, transportCall TransportCall, ) *TransportEvent`

 NewTransportEvent instantiates a new TransportEvent object This constructor will assign default values to properties that have it defined,